SizunJiangLab/backup_win/README.md

 - `dst_dir`: Destination directory for backups
 - `log_dir`: Directory for storing logs and reports
 - `verify_copy`: Enable MD5 checksum verification (default: true)
-- `delete_source`: Delete source files after successful backup (default: false)
+- `delete_source`: Delete source folders after successful backup (default: false)
-- `excluded_patterns`: List of glob patterns for files to exclude
+- `excluded_patterns`: List of glob patterns for folders to exclude

+## Backup Strategy

+The system implements an intelligent backup strategy:

+1. It only backs up subfolders where all files haven't been modified in the last 30 days
+2. Each backup creates a new timestamped folder in the destination directory
+3. Complete subfolder structure is preserved in the backup
+4. Optional source folder deletion after successful backup and verification
+5. Comprehensive verification ensures backup integrity

 ## Usage